Nilhcem/nilhcem.github.io/_posts/2017-02-20-android-things-capacitive-sensor.md

 {% endhighlight %}

 This time, the method `readRegister16` reads the value on a 16-bit-integer at address `0x00`.<br>
-There's a binary AND operation to ensure we only get values for the 12 sensors. *(0x0FFF is equal to 0b0000111111111111 in binary)*.<br>
+There's a binary AND operation to ensure we only get values for the 12 sensors. *(0x0FFF is equal to 0b0000111111111111 in binary)*.
 Don't count, there are twelve **1**.
 Because there are twelve sensors.

 Once again, there's a similar I²C method for Android Things: `readRegWord(address)` which reads a 16-bit-value at a given address.